This is a weekend voluntary work plus many optional activities and hikes.

 Evenings: glow-worms, stargazing, talks, seminars, videos, relaxing around the fore, rading etc.

 Rhea Phelan, Volunteer Co-ordinator of ARCS has already booked the weekend for our group so we need a group of 14-20 people for this cause.
+13 people already confirmed from Happy Hikers group so we need a few more to up to a total of maximum 20 people.

 You can find more info in a PDF file I attached.
 Plz go to tab MORE, then FILE and you can find eVolunteer accomodation file there.
 Also plz see these links: